StevenDavid/lambda-layer-tokenization/README.md

 sam build --use-container
 ```

-After the build is successful, we should see
+After the build is successful, the output will look like

 ```diff
  Build Succeeded